By Tim Lambert

 The state did not take responsibility for education until 1870.
 Forsters Education Act laid down that schools should be provided for all children.
 If there were not enough places in existing schools then board schools were built.
 In 1880 school was made compulsory for 5 to 10-year-olds.

-However, school was not free, except for the poorest children until 1891 when fees were abolished.
+However, schools were not free, except for the poorest children until 1891 when fees were abolished.
 In 1893 the minimum age for leaving school was raised to 11.
-From 1899 children were required to go to school until they were 13.
+From 1899 children were required to go to school until they were 12.